matzko/wp-db-backup/readme.txt

 That will slow down the plugin, and you can slow it even further by increasing the MOD_EVASIVE_DELAY number from 500.

-Better yet, define the `MOD_EVASIVE_OVERRIDE` and `MOD_EVASIVE_DELAY` constants in your wp-config.php file, so your settings don't get erased when you upgrade the plugin.
+Better yet, put the lines that define the `MOD_EVASIVE_OVERRIDE` and `MOD_EVASIVE_DELAY` constants in your wp-config.php file, so your settings don't get erased when you upgrade the plugin.

 = What is wp-db-backup.pot for? =